tfenster/end2end/source/_posts/2020-08-29-creating-a-docker-swarm-on-azure-using-terraform-part-i.md

 - Docker gives an introduction to the [key concepts of a Swarm][swarm-key]
 - Getting an overview of Azure is a bit of a daunting task because of the sheer size of it but you can find good overviews of the components that I mainly used above
-- Terraform has a very good [intro][tf-intro] to give you an idea and then you can check out the information and examples for the Azure provider either [by terraform][az-terraform] or [by Microsoft][az-terraform2]
+- Terraform has a very good [intro][tf-intro] to give you an idea and then you can check out the information and examples for the Azure provider either [by Terraform][az-terraform] or [by Microsoft][az-terraform2]
 - Traefik has a very nice [documentation][traefik-docs] to get you started quickly
 - Portainer actually is a bit thin on the [documentation][portainer-docs] side, but very intuitive to use